quicwg/base-drafts/draft-ietf-quic-transport.md

 Transmission errors, timeouts and retransmissions might cause the same NEW_CONNECTION_ID frame to be received multiple times.
 Receipt of the same frame multiple times MUST NOT be treated as a connection error.
-A receiver can use the sequence number supplied in the NEW_CONNECTION_ID frame to identify new connection IDs from old ones.
+A receiver can use the sequence number supplied in the NEW_CONNECTION_ID frame to handle receiving the same NEW_CONNECTION_ID frame multiple times.

 If an endpoint receives a NEW_CONNECTION_ID frame that repeats a previously issued connection ID with a different Stateless Reset Token or a different